DuckDivers/duck-parallax/readme.md

 Available parameters for use:

 * img - use the filename from the media library for this, not the full path.
 Just use imagename.jpg or image.png.
+(You can also use a fully qualified URL)
 * height - This is the height of the parallax window.
 The unit is in pixels.
 Just enter a number
 * speed [optional] (default = 2) An integer between 0 and 10.
 The speed at which the parallax effect runs.
 0 means the image will appear fixed in place, and 10 the image will flow at the same speed as the page content.
 * z-index [optional] (defulat = 0) - The z-index value of the fixed-position elements.
 By default these will be behind everything else on the page.